 Consider the following tips to help children better cope with disaster:

-For additional resources, see "Helping Children Cope With Disasters and Other Traumatic Events" from the Department of Health and Mental Hygiene and "Helping Children Cope With Disaster" — a brochure from FEMA and the American Red Cross.
+For additional resources, see "Helping Children Cope With Disasters and Other Traumatic Events" and "Making New Yorkers Stronger: Children" from the Department of Health and Mental Hygiene and "Helping Children Cope With Disaster" — a brochure from FEMA and the American Red Cross.

 - Children are particularly vulnerable to emotional stress after a disaster and may exhibit excessive fear of the dark, crying, fear of being alone and constant worry.
 Reassure children that they are safe.